 Behaviour Education and Self-Management

-Merritt Central Elementary is proud to be a lighthouse school for the implementation of the “Play Is The Way” program.
-This philosophy is the cornerstone of our Behaviour Education and Self Management approach.
-We see BESM (Behaviour Education and Self Management) as a responsibility of the entire school community.
-Students, parents and teachers need to have a clear understanding of what is expected, in regards to how we treat each other, to ensure a welcoming learning environment that is supportive and safe.
+At MCES, we see BESM (Behaviour Education and Self Management) as a responsibility of the entire school community.
+Students, parents and teachers need to have a clear understanding of what is expected in regard to how we treat each other to ensure a welcoming learning environment that is supportive and safe.

-“Behaviour is shaped by the sum total of regular and frequent lessons that create small but meaningful changes over a long and sustained period of time.” -Wilson McCaskill (Founder – PLAY IS THE WAY™)
+“Behaviour is shaped by the sum total of regular and frequent lessons that create small but meaningful changes over a long and sustained period of time”

 Training students to be in control of their thoughts, feelings and actions allows them to harness their many and varied abilities and skills to pursue the abundant pathways to success in life.

-- Creates a shared body of experience that is used to build
+- create a shared body of experience that is used to build relationships

-- Highlights the benefits of managing emotions and working together.
+- highlight the benefits of managing emotions and working together

-- Develops optimism and the ability to bounce back.
+- develop optimism and the ability to bounce back

-- Encourages self-motivation and the capacity to persevere.
+- encourage self-motivation and the capacity to persevere

-- Initiates a process of self-awareness and discovery.
+- initiate a process of self-awareness and discovery

-- Creates a positive tone and safe school culture.
+- create a positive tone and safe school culture

 USE OF THE SUPPORTING LANGUAGE